Maximize Your Profit By Using Ferengi Rules of Acquisition

 Ferengi Rules of Acquisition #3: "Never pay more for an acquisition than you have to."

 Greetings hew-mons!
 It is my pleasure to take over this blog series (Rule #13, Rule #194) and educate you on how to maximize profits the Ferengi way.
-Let's begin with one of the fundamental Ferengi rules of acquisition.
+Let's begin with one of the fundamental Ferengi rules.

 Rule number 3 as quoted in the Deep Space Nine episode "The Maquis, Part II," states that you should never spend more for an acquisition than you have to.
 Your knowledge and application of this rule determines the profit potential of your product and service.

 Let's use your business's marketing spend, for example.
 How much does your company currently spend annually on marketing?